fbpx

 Advanced technologies like reverse osmosis (RO) and ceramic filters are among the most effective.
 RO systems can filter out particles as small as 0.0001 microns.
 Ceramic filters, with pore sizes around 0.2 microns, also perform well in capturing microplastics, bacteria, and other contaminants.
 However, less advanced methods may only filter out the largest microplastics.

 At Bevi, we believe you should trust that your water is good for you—so we put the work into figuring out a state-of-the-art filtration system.
-We use a state-of-the-art carbon filter, small enough to capture 99.9% of bacteria, chlorine, and sediment.
-Our Smart Water Cooler® machines filter out essentially all of the microplastics typically found in drinking water.
+We use the market’s leading carbon filter, small enough to capture 99.9% of microplastics, bacteria, chlorine, and sediment.

 Are there microplastics in bottled water?